Navigate to the

 Take a look at the source code (kernel and graph) to familiarize yourself with C++ instantiation of kernels.
 In

 To have the simulation running, input data must be generated.
-There are 2 possibilities:
+There are two possibilities:

 Change directory to